envoyproxy/nighthawk/docs/root/statistics.md

 - Per worker level metrics provide information about the performance of each worker which will be hidden by the global level metrics.
 - Keep the workers independent which makes it easier/efficient to scale up to multiple Nighthawks with large numbers of workers.
+(The work to scale up to multiple Nighthawks is still under development).

 Envoy metrics can be defined at per worker level using [Scope](https://github.com/envoyproxy/envoy/blob/e9c2c8c4a0141c9634316e8283f98f412d0dd207/include/envoy/stats/scope.h#L35)